Master Git Commands

 git log --graph --oneline --decorate

-Display the commit history as a visual graph.
+Display the commit history as a visual graph with branch information.

 git diff